bbbradsmith/hatariB/README.md

 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?
 * See if a MinGW 32-bit built is reasonable?
 Might provide a stepping stone to other targets, and additional compile checks.
 * Can savestate restore be more lightweight?
 What takes so much CPU time?
 Maybe it's disk access?
-* STX saves are inconvenient because they have two files to cache.
-Should we just add a secondary file cache for the overlay?

 ## History